PBoC has tried to strike balance between bigtech innovation and reining in risks

 Many central banks need better macro-pru frameworks

 Forecasting models are constantly being upgraded, but forecast errors are still persistent

 Winners In Focus

-Insight and opinion from China’s top leaders, policymakers and financiers
+Insight and perspectives from the world's leaders, premier policy-makers and financiers